timgolisch/ReportViewer/README.md

 This is an implementation of the third choice.

 # Prerequisites
 To run this, you still need to install the reporting run-time.
 You can get it from nuget.
-It is called Microsoft.ReportViewer.
-You need Common and either NETCore or the ole WebForms.
+* Microsoft.Report.Viewer - 11.0.0

+Report.Viewer 11 contains these required dll files.
+This csproj file references both of them but you might need to remove and re-add to refresh the path or if the version changes at some future date.
+Project, References, Add Reference..., Browse, /packages/MRV11/lib/net/*.dll.
+* Microsoft.ReportViewer.WebForms - Newest (or 11.0.0)
+* Microsoft.ReportViewer.Common - Newest (or 11.0.0)

 All of my reports were made Visual Studio using the VS Extension called "Microsoft RDLC Report Designer" or one of the editors that comes with SSRS, etc.

 # Strategy